New hemophilia drugs aim to simplify treatment

 Since the gene is carried on the X chromosome, hemophilia is almost entirely a disease of men.
 But women can pass the gene to their offspring.
 Hemophilia has often been called the "Royal Disease" since it was carried by Britain's Queen Victoria and affected many of the ruling families of Europe.

-The U.S. Food and Drug Administration is due to decide by mid-year whether to approve Alprolix, a new long-lasting hemophilia B clotting factor from Biogen Idec and partner Swedish Orphan Biovitrum.
+The U.S. Food and Drug Administration is due to decide by mid-year whether to approve Alprolix, a new long-lasting hemophilia B clotting factor from Biogen Idec (BIIB.O) and partner Swedish Orphan Biovitrum (SOBIV.ST).
 Novo Nordisk expects to file next year for regulatory approval of its long-acting hemophilia B drug, N9-GP.

 Some industry experts say these and other new treatments could help drive down the price of existing hemophilia products, which can total $300,000 or more a year for a single patient.